 38) #24-Kaz Grala / 26 laps / crash

 37) #39-J.J.
 Yeley / 47 laps / brakes

 36) #40-Chad Finchum / 48 laps / engine

 2018 LASTCAR XFINITY SERIES OWNER'S CHAMPIONSHIP

 1st) RSS Racing (3)

-2nd) Jeremy Clements Racing, JGL Racing, Mike Harmon Racing, Roush-Fenway Racing, RSS Racing (1)
+2nd) Jeremy Clements Racing, JGL Racing, Mike Harmon Racing, Roush-Fenway Racing (1)

 2018 LASTCAR XFINITY SERIES MANUFACTURER'S CHAMPIONSHIP

 1st) Chevrolet (5)